np-nandanpatil/CampusRoomManager/README.md

 # CampusRoomManager

-CampusRoomManager is a simple and user-friendly application designed to manage classroom schedules and room occupancy.
+CampusRoomManager is a simple and user-friendly application designed to manage classroom schedules and room occupancy.<br>
+I along with my group built this platform as a part of our Advanced Java class mini project.

 ## Table of Contents